 Step 3.
 Set up OpenVPN on your home computer

 On your Windows home computer:

 - Go to the OpenVPN website and download the latest version.
-We recommend you download the Installer, Windows Vista and later version.
+We recommend you download the Windows Installer (NSIS) version.

 - Install OpenVPN using the default options.